By Larry Mogelonsky, MBA, P. Eng. (www.hotelmogel.com)

-Where the need for ongoing training becomes exceedingly salient is in how we manage our millennial workforce.
+A Microlearning Environment Where the need for ongoing training becomes exceedingly salient is in how we manage our millennial workforce.
 Attribute whatever contributing factor you want, but the end result is that this generation learns quite differently from prior ones.
 Specifically, they want their on-the-job education to be available in a medium of their choosing (mobile, web and tablet) as well as in a more digestible format.

 The buzz word associated with this latter desire is microlearning which inscribes the process of delivering bite-sized, contextually relevant training instead of the traditional, intensive upfront learning period that has been shown to hinder overall knowledge retention.

 In its more laissez-faire and incremental approach, the enhanced accessibility of microlearning allows hotels to stay more agile by shortening the development cycle of new training programs or updates while also keeping costs at a minimum.
 Combine this with the higher skill recall as well as subsequent morale boost, and you can thus ensure consistency in service during any major transition.